What is size exclusion chromatography?

 Size exclusion chromatography principle

-Size exclusion chromatography (SEC) principle based on high-performance liquid chromatography (HPLC) techniques which contain porous particles in the column to separate molecules by their size or molecular weight.
+The size exclusion chromatography (SEC) principle is based on high-performance liquid chromatography (HPLC) techniques which contain porous particles in the column to separate molecules by their size or molecular weight.
 SEC principle is used mostly to separate biological molecules or determine molecular weight distributions of proteins and peptides.
 It is also used to separate a long list of water soluble industrial polymers.

 - Molecules that are larger than the pores are unable to defuse on the beads.
 Therefore, they are eluate first.